 Two SETH chips configured in parallel, and three disks will make a fault tolerant system with two times the storage of a single disk.
 In addition the system is secure from information thefts.
-During normal operation, data could be read from any two of the three drives on the system, while data (dispersed using SETH) will be written to all three disks at one time.
-In the case of a drive failure (or even a bad track or sector on a single drive), the SETH chips can still read data from the remaining two good drives until the bad drive can be replaced (or reformatted).
+During normal operation, data will be read from any two of the three drives on the system, while data (encrypted and dispersed using SETH) will be written to all three disks at one time.
+In the case of a drive failure (or even a bad track or sector on a single drive), the SETH chips will read data from the remaining two good drives until the bad drive can be replaced (or reformatted).
 When a new drive is installed, reading and writting all data back to the three disks will result in an initialization of the newly installed disk.
-As a matter of fact, adding a new drive can be done on-line, with no service interruption.
-It is important to realize that if the failure modes of the three disks are independent, which is normally the case, then the probability that the SETH-based design will fail is extremely small.
-For instance assume that the probability of loosing a specific track (or sector) is P (P is usually in the order of 10^{-6}).
+It is important to realize that if the failure modes of the three disks is independent (which is normally the case), then the probability that the SETH-based design will fail is extremely small.
+For instance assume that the probability of loosing a specific track (or sector) is P(P) is usually in the order of 10^{-6}).
 The SETH-based design will fail to read a specific track if and only if the same track (or sector) in two or more of the disks will be lost.
 This probability can be shown to be $3P^2(1-P)$ (in the order of 10^{-12}).
-A detailed analysis of the potential gains in I/O subsystems when using IDA are discussed in [4].
+A detailed analysis of the potential gains are discussed in [BCW:89].